pyGCodeDecode API Reference¶

 Arguments:

-- (float) begin of segmentt_end
+- t_begin- (float) begin of segment

-- (float) end of segmentpos_begin
+- t_end- (float) end of segment

-- (position) beginning position of segmentvel_begin
+- pos_begin- (position) beginning position of segment

-- (velocity) beginning velocity of segmentpos_end
+- vel_begin- (velocity) beginning velocity of segment

 segment.__repr__¶